Core Policy Platform for the Scottish Parliament Elections

 This would also mean that speculation around currency, EU membership and other things can be set aside as these would be determined between the 2 stage referendums, as they are unlikely to be able to be evidenced by either side.

-*Options could include : Status Quo; Significant further devolvement of powers; “Isle of Man” option (Independent with UK Government providing foreign affairs role); Independence within the EU; Independence outwith the EU and other options hat may be decided at the time.
+*Options could include : Status Quo; Significant further devolvement of powers; “Isle of Man” option (Independent with UK Government providing foreign affairs role); Independence within the EU; Independence outwith the EU and other options that may be decided at the time.

 The Scottish Parliament Elections (6 May 2021)

-We will be contesting the elections in May, putting candidates up in each of the 8 List Regions.
+We will be contesting the elections in May, putting candidates up in the List Regions.
 With our politics in disarray, our politicians unaccountable and our people angry and frustrated by what they see every single day, we believe that Renew in Scotland has a real opportunity to elect Members of the Scottish Parliament – and you can help us to do that.